lue-bird/elm-keysset/README.md

           - needs an `elm-review` tool to auto-generate `Record.Typed`
           - 👎 chaining with `onTie` is slightly more verbose than `onTieNext [ ... ]`
           - 👍 chaining with `onTie` is more obvious and easier to read than `onTieNext [ ... ]`
+  - require supplying `KeysSet.Uniqueness` from the user on each access/operation
+      - using opaque tags like `KeySet`
+      - only allow unique keys to be accessed
   - set with multiple elements per key (= multi-set/bag) add
   - `KeySet` functionality include in `KeysSet`?
       - 👍 `KeysSet` functionality while still providing `log n` for the most prominent key